marsharine-cs/Software_Engineering-Projects/README.md

 ## 🚀 Live Demo

-A public live deployment will be added after final testing.
+The project is deployed with Vercel.
+The public production link will be added after verification.

 ---